How To Change A Flat Tire In 15 Minutes

 Check your spare tire monthly for pressure and tread at the same time you check your other tires.
 A spare tire is useless if it’s as flat as the one that needs changing.

-Change the Tire
+Change The Tire Continued

 - Put the jack on the plywood and position it next to the flat tire while changing it.
 Most cars have notches or holes under the car where the jack fits, but if not, check the owner’s manual to see where the jack should go.
 Don’t take a chance here; if you put the jack in the wrong place, you may damage your car and need auto body repairs.
 You also stand the risk of injuring yourself.